MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/contract-to-entitlement-migration.md

 ## Custom fields

-You will need to create custom fields in entitlement to migrate data from fields in the contract template that are not available in the entitlement template.
-Perform the following steps to switch from the Contract template and map to the Entitlement template:
+You will need to create custom fields in entitlements to migrate data from the fields in the contract template that are not available in the entitlement template.
+Perform the following steps to switch from the contract template and map to the entitlement template:

-- **Step 1:** Create custom fields with attributes on the Entitlement template.
+- **Step 1:** Create custom fields with attributes on the entitlement template.
 For more information, see [Create and edit fields (attributes)](/dynamics365/customerengagement/on-premises/customize/create-edit-fields).
-- **Step 2:** Place the created fields on the form as per business needs.
+- **Step 2:** Place the created fields on the form as per your business needs.
 Use the [basic update](/powerapps/developer/common-data-service/org-service/entity-operations-update-delete#basic-update) SDK code examples as a reference guide to update the entity.
 For more information, see [Add a field to a form](/dynamics365/customerengagement/on-premises/customize/add-field-form).

-## Mapping: Contract to Entitlements
+## Mapping: Contracts to entitlements

-If you're currently using Contract, you can map to Entitlements by following these steps:
+If you're currently using contracts, you can map to entitlements by following these steps:

 - **Step 1:**	Create a separate entitlement for each contract line.
 - **Step 2:**	Create custom attributes on the entitlement for missing contract lines attributes.
-- **Step 3:**	After an entitlement is created from the Entitlement template, add custom code to copy the custom fields added on the entitlement for parity with contract lines.
+- **Step 3:**	After an entitlement is created from the entitlement template, add custom code to copy the custom fields added on the entitlement for parity with contract lines.

 ### Single product contract